 Sure, you know natural black diamonds are real diamonds.
-But I bet there are some things about these dark beauties you never even heard.
-Check out these five fast facts about fancy color black diamonds . . . while you click through a selection I’ve put together of some of my absolute favorite contemporary black diamond engagement rings.Continue to 2 of 6 below.
+But we bet there are some things about these dark beauties you never even heard.
+Check out these five fast facts about fancy color black diamonds while you click through a selection we’ve put together of some of our absolute favorite contemporary black diamond engagement rings.

-Some Say They're from Outer Space.
+Some Say They're From Outer Space.
 (Really!)

-Yup, You Can Buy Carrie Bradshaw's Ring.
+Yup, You Can Buy Carrie Bradshaw's Ring

 For any of you who watch reruns of TV’s romantic comedy, Sex and the City, you know that the main character, Carrie Bradshaw, had an on-again/off-again relationship with the guy you loved and loved-to-hate, Mr. Big.
 Finally, in the 2010 movie, “Sex and the City 2,” Carrie said “yes,” when, at the end of the film, Mr. Big proposed with a five-carat black diamond engagement ring.
-How on-point when Sarah-Jessica Parker’s character asked him “why black?” and he answered: “Because you are not like... anyone else!”
+How on-point when Sarah-Jessica Parker’s character asked him “why black?” and he answered: “Because you are not like anyone else!”
 As it turns out, it was kind of the ring that launched a thousand rings—because jewelry manufacturers today create their versions of the Carrie ring.
 And not just in five carats either.
 Gemvara offers many interpretations of Carrie’s platinum design with 80 pavé diamonds halfway down the slim shank and circling as a slim halo.
 For SATC fans, BTW, the original ring was designed by Itay Malkin, a native of Israel, who’d emigrated to New York City in 2002.
 Mr. Malkin saw the beauty in black diamonds years ago—soon after arriving in New York, he began designing custom pieces from rough-cut black diamond beads, which led to his first collection, Black Diamonds by Itay Malkin.
-If you love black diamonds, you should certainly take a look at his collection.Continue to 4 of 6 below.
+If you love black diamonds, you should certainly pay attention to this collection.

-Some Black Diamonds Began as GREEN.
+Some Black Diamonds Began as GREEN

-4. The 67.50-carat cushion-cut Black Orloff is a gun-metal color, which is owned today by a private diamond dealer.
+The 67.50-carat cushion-cut Black Orloff is a gun-metal color, which is owned today by a private diamond dealer.
 To give you an idea of what a real art form gem cutting is, the original rough that was reportedly found in India in the early 19th century, actually weighed 195 carats (or, 39.0 grams).
 It takes a lot of diamond to create one incredibly beautiful cut!
 Oh, yes, where did the unusual name come from?
-Supposedly, Black Vygin-Orloff was a Russian princess, who owned it for... awhile.
+Supposedly, Black Vygin-Orloff was a Russian princess, who owned it for a while.
 Lucky girl, right?
-However, I've seen photos of the original and I think any woman today who owns this black diamond ring, shown here, by contemporary jewelry designer, Erica Courtney, is also very (very!) lucky.Continue to 6 of 6 below.
+However, we've seen photos of the original and I think any woman today who owns this black diamond ring, shown here, by contemporary jewelry designer, Erica Courtney, is also very (very!) lucky.Continue to 5 of 5 below.